 What’s included in the price?

 The different permutations are endless and vary according to age and travel requirements but in essence the basic package covers half board, ski pass and evening activities and ranges from £340 to £495 for under 6s and from £690 to £925 for adults.
 There is a discounted rate if you are willing to share your room.

 You will also need to include the cost of ski lessons (£145 for everybody over 6 but £350 for under 6s), your travel, insurance, ski equipment and a sandwich lunch.
 This trip remains extremely good value especially given the facilities available to us at La Moubra.

 To know exactly how much it would cost you, please go to Ski Company – overview where all the information is available in a matrix.

 So, all in all, there is plenty here to give you something to think about over the upcoming weeks!

 The Ski Meeting

-The ski meeting will take place in the Prep dining room on 11th March 2020 at 3:45pm (TBC).
+The ski meeting will take place in the Prep dining room on (TBC).